Get E-Book

 }

-That snippet is intentionally too small to be a full helper.
-It shows the control point: stop producing when write() returns false, then resume on drain.
+That snippet is intentionally small.
+It shows the control point - stop producing when write() returns false, then resume on drain.
 The queue lives in the closure because drain calls pump with no arguments.
 Real code also needs cleanup, error handling, and protocol state.

 end() Sends Intent

 socket.end() finishes the writable side of the socket.
-It can take a final chunk.
+It can also send a final chunk.

 socket.end('bye\n');

-For TCP, a graceful end maps to the FIN path described in Chapter 9.3.
+For TCP, a graceful end uses the FIN path described in Chapter 9.3.
 Node queues the optional final data, then closes the write side.
-The peer can still send data until its own side closes.
+The peer can still send data until its own write side closes.
 With the default allowHalfOpen: false behavior, Node usually ends the writable side after the readable side ends, giving you the common full-close behavior.

 socket.on('end', () => {